-Page views will tell you how many people your content reached whereas tracking the amount of time spent on each page, number of comments, likes and shares will indicate how well people are engaging with each piece of content.
-Also, identify bounce rates to see where your audience is not engaging.
+Page views will tell you content reach, whereas tracking the amount of time spent on each page, the number of comments, likes and shares will tell you if people are engaging with each piece of content.
+Get more bang for your buck by analysing the comments you receive to improve audience insights.

-Of course, if you are promoting blog posts on platforms with built-in analytics you can often access this for free.
+Of course, if you are promoting blog posts on platforms with built-in analytics, you can often access this for free.
 Identify gaps between data capture capability and the KPIs you want to measure, and put something in place for maximum ROI.

-Use your client knowledge base to come up with subjects that solve their most pressing problems.
-These topics will interest and engage your audience.
-Smart Insights’ infographic (below) provides a great approach to planning content by type.
+Use your client knowledge base to gather the popular questions and give answers that solve their most pressing problems.
+These topics will engage your audience.
+Smart Insight's infographic provides a great approach to planning content by type.

 Source: Smart Insights